 - Cross body leg swings (left leg and right leg)

-Remember: we do blood flow stretching as a team!
-Everyone needs to be pool side 15mins prior to the first warm up irrespective of whether that is a boys or girls warm up!
+Remember: we do blood flow stretching as a team at competitions!
+Everyone needs to be pool side 15mins prior to their warm up.

-One big difference between Elite swimmers and average club swimmers is that the former know exactly what they need to do during the 30min pool warm up.
-Phase 4 repeat this every Saturday morning so everyone from P4 upwards should now be familiar with it
+One big difference between performance level swimmers and average club swimmers is that the former know exactly what they need to do during the 25min pool warm up.
+When time is available, the entire warm up below should be completed.
+This may be reduced from time to time depending on the warm up duration.

 - Swim Fc 400m, with easy, smooth strokes